REPVL/DIGIMAP-Final-Project/Flask/README.md

 ## Prerequisites

-Before running the server, you need to have the following installed:
+Before running the web application, you need to have the following installed:
 - Python 3
 - Flask
 - OpenCV